 Over the past couple of decades, booming cities have forced people to move to smaller cities nearby.
 Think San Francisco and Oakland, Calif., or New York and Hoboken, N.J.
 That kind of boom is happening now in Boston.
 An hour away, New England's second-largest city, Worcester, is booming...
 Read More

-The University of Massachusetts Neurological Surgery residency is a 7-year ACGME-approved neurological surgery training program.
-The program accepts 1 categorical resident per year.
-This includes 2 years of research and academic time during the PGY-4 and PGY-5 years.
+The University of Massachusetts Neurological Surgery residency is a seven-year ACGME-approved neurological surgery training program.
+The program accepts one categorical resident per year.
+This includes two years of research and academic time during the PGY-4 and PGY-5 years.

 Required documents include:

 - USMLE Transcript (first-time pass is required)

 - ECFMG certificate (if applicable)

 - 3 letters of recommendation